 Early health screening could help you to prepare for or even prevent certain health concerns inherent to this crossbreed.

-The grooming needs of a German Shepherd x Poodle could vary since the type of coat he has will depend on what he inherits from his parent breeds.
+Nevertheless, the grooming needs of a German Shepherd Poodle mix could vary greatly, since the type of coat they have will depend on which parent they take after.

 The Shepherd Poodle Cross is an intelligent, family-friendly dog with a lot of energy, but does that mean he is right for you?

-He will do best in homes with large, fenced in yards and an owner who has the ability to train and exercise him properly.
+He will do best in homes with large, fenced-in yards and an owner with the ability to train and exercise him properly.

-If you don’t mind a bit of gambling when it comes to shedding and grooming, and if you and your family are ready for an intelligent, active, and courageous crossbreed, then the Shepadoodle may be right for you!
+If you don’t mind a bit of gambling when it comes to shedding and grooming, and if you and your family are ready for an intelligent, active, and courageous crossbreed, then the German Shepherd Poodle mix may be right for you!

 Getting your hands on Shepadoodle puppies may seem easy, but you’ll want to make sure you are going through the proper sources.